 Memorial Day is a sad day for me, as I reflect upon all the deaths from wars over the centuries.
-I am grateful to my grandfathers Ralph “Spike” Martin and Phil Daughtry for their hard sacrifices in World War II and before and after that as the caring, troubled men that they were.
+I am grateful to my grandfathers Ralph “Spike” Martin (1902-1987) and Phil Daughtry (1909-1988) for their hard sacrifices in World War II and before and after that as the caring, troubled men that they were.
 They lived long after the War, both damaged in different ways by battle.
 My grandfather Phil (over on the British front) was wounded in the gut from shrapnel, I believe.
 He was never the same, his body riddled with health issues for the rest of his life.
 My other grandfather Spike, from Georgia, U.S.A. was hardier in constitution and lucky to have not been physically injured.
 He also served in the Korean War.
 But, his mental trauma came through in violence-filled daydreaming and the occasional out-of-the blue loss of temper.
 Nevertheless, they were both good providers and loving grandfathers.
 I honor their memory not only today but all the time, as much as I can.

 Published by The Practical, Fanciful Pagan

 I'm gay, married, Pagan, and Progressive-minded from California, raised by hippie intellectuals.
 I relocated to Massachusetts for graduate school and never moved back to the Left Coast.
 My day job is that of psychotherapist in private practice, a profession I love with all my heart and a dream fully realized that I'd had since fifteen years of age.
 These are my rantings, reviews, and reflections.
-If nothing else, I hope you find something interesting and leave the rest.
+If nothing else, I hope you find something worth reading here and leave the rest.
 View all posts by The Practical, Fanciful Pagan